Easy Rainbow Loom Bracelets with Beads Tutorial

 Step 12: Now you just repeat step 7 which is essentially just hooking over the bottom band over the other bands (you don't add on any new bands at this point) until you have just one rubber band left stretched over the loom.

 You now need a clip to secure the ends of your bracelet design.
-You can use a C clip or an S clip.
+You can use a C clip or an S clip or clasp.
+These can be purchased individually if you don't have any.
+Alternatively, tie through a rubber band and knot it closed instead.
 Slip the clip through the band stretched over one of the pegs and, once on the clip, remove the band from the peg.
 Now attach the clip to the band on the opposite peg.

 You can now remove your bracelet from the loom.
 Hook the other end of the bracelet into the clip.
-I hope you've enjoyed reading my craftymarie article today, thanks for your visit.
-Enjoy your new fun piece of jewelry to wear.
+I hope you've enjoyed reading my CraftyMarie article today and that it has helped you.
+Thanks for your visit and do enjoy your new fun piece of jewelry to wear.

 Related Content You Should Also Love: